Gellardo/blog/content/posts/2020-07-02-Playing-with-rust-and-wasm.md

 #### Huh?
 I'm stumped at that point.
-The code explicitly says, I want to swap the pointers, but the compiler ignores it.
+The code explicitly says, I want to swap what each variable contains, but the compiler ignored it.
 And I could find no real pattern, when the "correct" interpretation was used.
-Sometimes the 3-way swap worked, sometime the `mem::swap` did.
+Sometimes the 3-way swap worked, sometime `mem::swap` did.
 Once the behavior changed, it took a few compiles to change again.
 Especially confusing was that I was only editing JS and HTML at the time it first occurred (trying to add a "run benchmark" button).
 `¯\_(ツ)_/¯`